trebbettes-screeps/screeps-spawn/README.md

 When you generate a spawn request you can provide an `onSuccess` method that will allow you to set the relevant spawn timers.
 Or perform over custom actions.

+Spawn Requests are processed every 3 ticks.

-Spawn Priority: is based purely upon the position in which the spawn requests appear within your code.
+**Spawn Priority:** is based purely upon the position in which the spawn requests appear within your code.
 If a spawn request `shouldSpawn` but it cant `canSpawn` then spawning will be paused until that request is satisfied (or the room is full).
 Spawn requests created first will have a higher priority.

-Spawn Requests ar processed every 3 ticks.

 ## Install:
 Install via NPM in your local dev environment `npm install screeps-spawn`.

-Or if you are using the screeps client then create a new module called 'screeps-spawn' and copy the contents of this file into it.
+Or if you are using the screeps client then create a new module called 'screeps-spawn' and copy the contents of [this](https://github.com/trebbettes-screeps/screeps-spawn/blob/master/dist/spawn.js) file into it.

 ## Usage
-Import the module in your `main` file.
-(At the top outside the loop)
+Import the module whenever you need to use it.

 JavaScript: